-3.1.
-The Board is committed to proper risk management; it will ensure that it is aware of risk but not averse to it, provided it can be properly managed; and it will implement appropriate processes to manage risk.

-3.2 The Board supports innovation where the risks can be controlled.
+- 3.1.
+The Board is committed to proper risk management; it will ensure that it is aware of risk but not averse to it, provided it can be properly managed; and it will implement appropriate processes to manage risk. - 3.2 The Board supports innovation where the risks can be controlled. - 3.3.

-3.3.
 Risk management will be a continuous process, and an integral part of planning, management and action at all levels.
-Effective and efficient risk management will be used to:
+Effective and efficient risk management will be used to: - help the Board achieve its purposes, aims, objectives, plans and programme; - maintain and improve services; - maintain public confidence in, and the reputation of, the Board; and - minimise liabilities and costs.

-- help the Board achieve its Board's purposes, corporate aims, objectives, plans and programme; - maintain and improve services; - maintain public confidence in, and the reputation of, the Board; and - minimise liabilities and costs. - 3.4.
-Risk management will: - be integrated within the culture of the Board, in planning, and in management decisions and actions; - be managed in accordance with best practice; - take place within a robust framework, with procedures for the identification, analysis, assessment, management and reporting of risk and opportunity; - raise awareness of risk and opportunity amongst those involved in service delivery, including partners; - minimise injury, damage, loss and inconvenience to users of the Board's services, assets, staff and members, and reduce the cost of risk; - ensure that risks are monitored; and - ensure that an appropriate reporting mechanism exists to support the annual governance review and statement.

-3.5.
-The Board will evaluate the impacts and benefits of this framework as part of the annual process of risk identification, and will consider performance against the aims and objectives outlined above.

-3.6.
-In addition, the Board will periodically review its performance in comparison with similar bodies, as necessary, in line with developing guidance and good practice.
+3.4.
+Risk management will:

+- be integrated within the culture of the Board, in planning, and in management decisions and actions; - be managed in accordance with best practice; - take place within a robust framework, with procedures for the identification, analysis, assessment, management and reporting of risk and opportunity; - raise awareness of risk and opportunity amongst those involved in service delivery, including partners; - minimise injury, damage, loss and inconvenience to users of the Board's services, assets, employees, volunteers and members, and reduce the cost of risk; - ensure that risks are monitored; and - ensure that an appropriate reporting mechanism exists to support the annual governance review and statement. - 3.5.
+The Board will evaluate the impacts and benefits of this framework as part of the annual process of risk identification, and will consider performance against the aims and objectives outlined above. - 3.6.
+In addition, the Board may periodically review its performance in comparison with similar bodies, as necessary, in line with developing guidance and good practice.